Jobman documentation¶

 - Prepare the

-, where all of them have the same forward_files, backward_files. - Define a
+task_dirs, where all of them have the same forward_files, backward_files. - Define a

-function to prepare the command_list for each remote machine.
+prepare_command_list()function to prepare the command_list for each remote machine.

-from thkit.jobman import alff_submit_job_multi_remotes
+from thkit.jobman.submit import alff_submit_job_multi_remotes

-from thkit.config import load_config
+from thkit.config import loadconfig

 import asyncio

-mdict = load_config("remote_machine.yml") # load the remote machine config
+mdict = loadconfig("remote_machine.yml") # load the remote machine config

 ### Prepare command_list on each machine